gabrielsiedler/error-middleware/README.md

     if (!validate(name, email)) {
       throw new ValidationError({
-        name: 'Name should be at least 4 characters long',
+        name: "Name should be at least 4 characters long",
-        email: 'Invalid email'
+        email: "Invalid email"
       });
     }